stefandanzl/umdoc/docker-build/README.md

 # Build both Linux and Windows executables
 make

-# Build only the Linux executable
+# Build only the Linux executable (requires Docker Compose)
 make linux

+# Build only the Linux executable without using Docker Compose (fallback option)
+make linux-only

 # Build only the Windows executable
 make windows